 Connecticut Governor Dan Malloy, also a Democrat, investigated last year’s storm responses by Northeast Utilities (NU:US)’ Connecticut Light & Power and United Illuminating, the utility unit of UIL Holdings Corp.
 (UIL:US) After the investigation identified failures and weaknesses, the state imposed tighter standards.

 “The utilities are better prepared,” Blumenthal said.
 “Whether they are adequately prepared remains to be seen.
 The proof is in the results.”

-New York City utility owner Consolidated Edison Inc. (ED) wasn’t prepared for the record 14-foot (4.3-meter) tide, higher than forecast, that overwhelmed lower Manhattan, flooding its underground electrical system, John McAvoy, senior vice president for central operations for Con Edison, told reporters Oct.
+New York City utility owner Consolidated Edison Inc. (ED:US) wasn’t prepared for the record 14-foot (4.3-meter) tide, higher than forecast, that overwhelmed lower Manhattan, flooding its underground electrical system, John McAvoy, senior vice president for central operations for Con Edison, told reporters Oct.
 30.